-Intravenous arginine therapy increases mitochondrial activity and decreases oxidative stress in children with SCD and vaso-occlusive pain.
+IV arginine therapy increases mitochondrial activity and decreases oxidative stress in children with SCD and vaso-occlusive pain.

-A dose-dependent impact of arginine therapy on mitochondrial function is a novel mechanism-of-action not previously described in SCD.
+A dose-dependent impact of arginine therapy on mitochondrial function is a novel mechanism of action not previously described in SCD.